MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 Active if *-r|--randomize* appears in the command line... or *randomize* is set to True in the configuration file used.
-If there are several notification messages because the file is posted by block (the *blocksize* option was set), the block notification messages are randomized meaning that they will not be posted
+If there are several notification messages because the file is posted by block (the *blockSize* option was set), the block notification messages are randomized meaning that they will not be posted

 realpathAdjust <count> (Experimental) (default: 0)